marscanbueno/ableton-live-resources/README.md

 ### Resources<a name="resources"></a>

-* [Abletons options.txt file](https://help.ableton.com/hc/en-us/articles/209772865-Options-txt-file) - The "Options.txt" file allows the possibility to enable certain experimental features in Live.
+* [Options.txt](https://help.ableton.com/hc/en-us/articles/209772865-Options-txt-file) - The "Options.txt" file allows the possibility to enable certain experimental features in Live.
 These options are mainly used for developing and internal testing but may be useful for you as well.

 ### VSTs<a name="vsts"></a>